Skip to main content

 13 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious and frustrating, often requiring repetitive attempts to progress through scenarios due to illogical AI behavior and cumbersome mechanics.
-The lack of save points exacerbates the grind, turning what could be strategic gameplay into a trial-and-error puzzle that feels more like a chore than an engaging experience.
-While some appreciate the game's unique approach to logistics and immersion, the overall sentiment leans towards it being overly complex and tedious.
+Players find the grinding aspect of the game to be tedious and frustrating, often requiring repetitive attempts to progress through scenarios due to challenging AI and complex mechanics.
+The lack of save points exacerbates the grind, turning gameplay into a trial-and-error puzzle rather than a strategic experience.
+While some appreciate the game's unique approach to logistics and immersion, many agree that the overall experience can feel overly complicated and monotonous.

 • “It's not tedious managing supply, but it's easy to forget about it during the heat of battle.”